ibrahimelhadeg/blog/source/_posts/choosing-authentication-strategy.md

 ---
+title: >-
-title: A Simple Authentication Strategy for Small Organizations (NodeJS, Express, Angular)
+  A Simple Authentication Strategy for Small Organizations (NodeJS, Express, Angular)
 tags:
   - Session Based Authentication
   - JWT Authentication
+date: 2019-12-12 03:21:11
 ---

 In this post, I am going to walk through why the `Passport-JWT` authentication strategy is a simple, secure solution for small teams and startups implementing a Node/Express + Angular web app.